swindex/UCCNCMouseWheelMPG/README.md

 ## WARNING:

 The author holds no responsibility for any damage, injury or harm caused by use or misuse of this software product.
+This software may or may not have been tested.
+Use it at your own risk.
 Software is shipped AS-IS

 ![](Docs/screenshot.png)